WHAT IS THE CHURN PROJECT?

 Katherine Crawshaw

-Volunteer & Communications Coordinator
+Volunteer and Communications Coordinator

 Kathryn Bell - Finance Officer